cavaliercoder/sysinv/README.md

 ### Synopsis

 SysInv is a native Windows command line app written in C++ which enumerates hardware and software resources on a local system.
-Resources may be output in a number of supported formats including XML and JSON.
+Resources may be output in a number of supported formats including YAML, XML and JSON.

 SysInv aims to quickly become a viable Windows alternative to excellent tools such as [lshw](http://ezix.org/project/wiki/HardwareLiSter), [dmidecode](http://www.nongnu.org/dmidecode/) and [cpuid](http://www.etallen.com/cpuid.html).